 It is not surprising that, given my upbringing, I was predisposed to appreciate free-markets.
 I had not, however, given much thought to the broader principles upon which freedom in the marketplace were based.
 After some very limited exposure to economic arguments that supported my instincts in favor of capitalism, the question was posed to me by a liberal friend why, if I was opposed to government regulations and bans on consumer goods, I supported drug prohibition.
 I immediately realized that my philosophy was inconsistent… and it scared me!

 The next few years can be described much the same way C.S.
 Lewis describes his conversion to Christianity; I came to libertarianism kicking and screaming all the way.
 Simply said, I ran out of excuses.

 My brother gave me Capitalism and Freedom by Milton Friedman, where I heard cogent arguments against the drug war for the first time.
 I began to read everything I could get my hands on produced by the Cato Institute, the Foundation for Economic Education, and the Mises Institute.
 The economic arguments for libertarianism were clear and unmistakable.
 The moral arguments were cemented when a good friend gave me an article in an issue of “Liberty” magazine by Stephen Legate called, “The Call of Christ to Freedom.”
-(You can find this essay here.)

 Around this time I realized beyond a shadow of a doubt that my calling in life was to help people find freedom, in every sense of the word.
 I am pursuing this calling today and will until I die.